jon-harper/OmniBox/docs/support/mcu.md

 ### Octopus Series

-All members of the Octopus series are compatible with the mount below.
+All members of the Octopus series (Octopus, Octopus Pro) are compatible with the mount below.

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">